dsagredo/project-flags-reactjs/README.md

 - Search for a country using an `input` field.
 - Filter countries by region.
 - Click on a country to see more detailed information on a separate page.
+- Toggle the color scheme between light and dark mode

 ## Installation
 ```sh